brownieboy/react-bootstrap-slider/README.md

     import ReactNativeSlider from 'react-bootstrap-native-slider';

-Correspondingly, if you want to forcee the Bootstrap version all the time, then import _its_ module like so in ES6:
+Correspondingly, if you want to force the Bootstrap version all the time, then import _its_ module like so in ES6:

     import ReactBootstrapSlider from 'react-bootstrap-native-slider';